 This is a fairly common misgiving at the back of our minds.
 Let’s say you bought carbon credits from a forestry project, but the forest burns down or is cut down.
 After all, global warming itself will make forest fires more likely in many locations.
 And let’s not talk about countries where even permanent reserve forests are constantly in danger of urbanisation.

-Would your carbon offset be lost?
+Would you lose your carbon offset?
 Do you have to replace the credits?
 How would you even know this happened?

 Why environmentalists should learn other disciplines

 To be honest, I was never truly worried about this.
 I didn’t worry because, even though I’m an ecologist by training and an environmental scientist by profession, I understand other disciplines like finance and insurance.
 I know that there are tools we can adapt in these professions to provide risk hedging in carbon finance.
 Surely it was only a matter of time.